neilnmartin/dnd5e-graphql-api/README.md

 ### Tools and packages:
   - graphql-go
-  - gqlgen for generation of schema
+  - [gqlgen](https://github.com/99designs/gqlgen) for schema-based generation of statically-typed models
   - mgo for mongodb

 ### Considerations: